 While you’re in Sussex County, you’ll want to make time to play a few rounds of golf at Crystal Springs Resort (depending on the weather), ski at Mountain Creek Resort, or zipline at Tre Escape Aerial Adventure Park.

-Avon Manor and Cottages, one of several bed and breakfasts in Avon-by-the-Sea, offers comfortable hotel rooms and cottage and house rentals.
-Amenities include free WiFi, complimentary breakfast, country club golf, a putting green, 600-thread count sheets, and complimentary beach badges, towels, chairs and bikes.
+Avon Manor, one of several bed and breakfasts in Avon-by-the-Sea, offers comfortable hotel rooms and cottage and house rentals.
+Amenities include free WiFi, complimentary breakfast, country club golf, a putting green, 600-thread count sheets, and complimentary beach badges, towels, chairs, and bikes.

 Are you looking for a new town to call home?
-We build a number of different areas that could be just perfect for you!
-Contact us right away if you’re interested in becoming a Country Classics homeowner.
+Country Classics at Frenchtown offers 3-bedroom, 2.5-bedroom single-family attached homes with more than 2,000 square feet of space.
+Since these homes are selling quickly, you’ll want to get in touch with us right away if you’re interested in becoming a Country Classics homeowner.